Ways to Keep More of Your Money in Retirement

 If you’re like a lot of savers, you probably have most or all your investments in that middle bucket — the taxed-later bucket — and that could be a problem.
 Here’s why: Those accounts served you well by saving you on taxes every year while you were working, but when you start tapping into them in retirement, the money you withdraw will be taxed as ordinary income.
 Or, as I often tell my clients: Getting money into a retirement account is easy.
 Getting money out of that retirement account can be challenging and expensive.

-Some problems with the 'taxed-later' bucket
+Problems with the 'taxed-later' bucket

 Let me explain.
 Those tax-deferred accounts include a debt people often forget.
 Here’s a good way to look at it:

 If you own a house, and it’s worth $500,000, but you still owe $200,000 on the mortgage, you know you don’t have a $500,000 asset.
 You have a $300,000 asset.
 In the same way, if you own a 401(k) worth $500,000, the money in there isn’t all yours.
 You owe a good portion of it to the IRS, which has been waiting for payment for years.
-The taxed-later bucket is a tax postponement retirement plan.
+The taxed-later bucket is a tax-postponement retirement plan.

 As soon as you start taking your share of the money, the IRS is going to want its share as well.
-Even if you decide not to withdraw the money because you don’t need it — maybe your Social Security benefits and pension have you covered — the IRS is going to require you to take minimum distributions (RMDs) starting at age 72.
+Even if you decide not to withdraw the money because you don’t need it — maybe your Social Security benefits and pension have you covered — the IRS is going to require you to take minimum distributions (RMDs) starting at age 73.

-Those distributions could bump you into a higher tax bracket and possibly cause you to have to pay taxes on a higher portion of your Social Security benefits.
+Those distributions could bump you into a higher income tax bracket and possibly cause you to have to pay taxes on a higher portion of your Social Security benefits.
 You might even have to pay more for your Medicare Part B and D premiums.
 Add to that the risk that if you’re drawing money from your investments in a market downturn — whether it’s necessary for income or RMDs — you could end up with far less money to live on in your later years.
 This could have a devastating effect on your lifestyle.

 Let me ask you a couple of questions: Would you borrow money from a bank if it didn’t disclose in advance what the interest-rate charge was going to be over the life of a loan?
 Has the IRS disclosed how much it can charge you in taxes over your entire lifetime?
 This is the challenge with the taxed-later bucket!